 This training powerpoint presentation was used as part of a webinar for preparedness for safe operation of schools in refugee settings with relation to COVID-19.
 The webinar describes the rationale of data collection, how the data collection should be carried out, prioritised locations, timeline and specific practical training on mobile data collection using Open Data Kit (ODK) Collect.

 This document presents recommended core questions to support harmonised monitoring of WASH in health care facilities as part of the SDGs.
 The core indicators and questions in this guide were developed by the Global Task Team for Monitoring WASH in HCF, convened by the WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation

 and Hygiene (JMP), and working under the auspices of the Global Action Plan on WASH in HCF.
 They are derived from current global normative documents, national standards and regulations, questions that have been used in facility assessment surveys and censuses, and the normative criteria of the human rights to water and sanitation: accessibility, availability, quality and acceptability.

-- Tags: Coronavirus, COVID-19, COVID-19, Infection Prevention Control, Public Health, WASH in Health Care Facilities, and WASH in Health Care Facilities.
-Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.
+- Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNICEF, UNICEF, UNICEF, and WHO.
+Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.